Exiled from social media mainstream, Trump and his followers will find life different at the extreme corners of the Web

 It’s clearer than ever who has ultimate power in this world — owners of social media sites and Internet services companies.
 But how they will use it now is largely unknown, despite a thicket of official platform policies that grows denser by the year.

-Silicon Valley’s power, meanwhile, has become a bipartisan concern, as made clear by the antitrust investigations underway among dozens of state attorneys general and the U.S. Justice Department — something that’s unlikely to change under a Biden administration.
-But as those investigations play out, tech companies are going to face more immediate fallout from their ongoing drive to rid their platforms of their most virulent voices.
+Silicon Valley’s power, meanwhile, has become a bipartisan concern, as made clear by the antitrust lawsuits filed by dozens of state attorneys general and the U.S. Justice Department — something that’s unlikely to change under a Biden administration.
+But as those cases play out over what’s expected to be years, tech companies are going to face more immediate fallout from their ongoing drive to rid their platforms of their most virulent voices.

 For individual users, the consequences stand to be stark.
-Increasingly there is evidence that when a user on a mainstream platform moves to Gab, MeWe or 8kun, their audiences shrink even as they become more intense in voicing their outsider grievances.
+Increasingly, there is evidence that when a user on a mainstream platform moves to Gab, MeWe or 8kun, their audiences shrink even as they become more intense in voicing their outsider grievances.

 Far-right groups move online conversations from social media to chat apps — and out of view of law enforcement

-President Trump, for years the center of American attention, now finds himself at the fringe.
-Trump built an army of 88 million followers on Twitter over years of frenetic daily posting, and he lost them overnight.
+Trump, for years the center of American attention, now finds himself at the fringe.
+Trump built an army of 88 million followers on Twitter over years of frenetic daily posting, and he lost it overnight.
 After a few failed attempts to tweet from other accounts, he has gone digitally silent.
 Fringe sites such as Gab have called on him to join them, but he has yet to officially start over anywhere else.

 The social network Parler, a favorite of conservatives, is often thought of as an alternative.
-But Apple and Google dropped it from their app stores after the a mob stormed the Capitol Jan.
+But Apple and Google dropped it from their app stores after the a mob stormed the Capitol on Jan.
 6, destroying its ability to reach users on their cellphones.
 Amazon Web Services, the cloud-computing giant that undergirds much of the modern Internet, also removed the site, saying in a legal filing that Parler had showed an “unwillingness and inability” to remove content “inciting and planning the rape, torture, and assassination of named public officials and private citizens.”

 Parler remains mostly offline, but a landing page on the site says its “return is inevitable,” and it has found a helping hand from a Russian company, DDoS-Guard, which helps keep websites online by defending against cyberattacks.
 The company also has assisted Russian military websites and the far-right message board 8kun, which is home to the sprawling set of extremist ideologies known as QAnon.